dbcaa/UniBotDocs/guides/getting-started.md

 UniBot has a join role feature, when a member joins they are given a role!
 You can set this up with using `/config`, then click `Setup Configurations` and then click `Join Role` then mention the role you want to be the join role!

 !!!danger Reminder
-You can not add a role to a member if the bot does **NOT** have `Manage Roles` permission.
-It can not also add a role to a member if the role is higher than UniBot's highest role.
-Just make sure the role that UniBot has is above the role you want to give to others and make sure that it has `Manage Roles`.
+The bot cannot assign a role to a member if it lacks the `Manage Roles` permission.
+Additionally, the bot cannot assign a role that is higher in the hierarchy than its own highest role.
+Ensure that UniBot's role is higher than the role you wish to assign to others, and that UniBot has the `Manage Roles` permission.
 !!!